RediSearch/RediSearch/docs/Commands.md

 ### Description

 This command is deprecated.
 Index optimizations are done by the internal garbage collector in the background.
-Client libraries should not implement this command, and remove it if they haven't already.
+Client libraries should not implement this command and remove it if they haven't already.

 ---